deeghal-ai/taskpro/MISC_HOURS_FIX_SUMMARY.md

 - Legacy aggregated data preserved and still displayed
 - Service layer combines both sources for accurate totals in **all views**
 - Templates handle both data types gracefully across **daily and monthly rosters**
+- **Performance optimizations** ensure system remains responsive
 - No data loss, full backward compatibility maintained

-This fix ensures the system works correctly during the transition period and provides a foundation for eventually migrating all legacy data to the new format if desired. **The monthly roster now correctly displays misc hours from both the legacy `DailyRoster.misc_hours` field and the new `MiscHours` model entries.**
+This fix ensures the system works correctly during the transition period and provides a foundation for eventually migrating all legacy data to the new format if desired. **The monthly roster now correctly displays misc hours from both the legacy `DailyRoster.misc_hours` field and the new `MiscHours` model entries, and the team roster list page loads quickly with optimized queries.**